AfricasTalkingTalent/January_2019_UiUx_Challenge/README.md

 ## Terms and Conditions
 You can participate on as many challenges as you wish:
-  - Do not share any code that you cannot opensource on the Git Repository as its open source and Africa's Talking will not be liable for any breach of intellectual property (if any) once shared on the platform.
+  - Do not share any code that you cannot oat 2000 HRSpensource on the Git Repository as its open source and Africa's Talking will not be liable for any breach of intellectual property (if any) once shared on the platform.
   - Code Challenges are time bound - the time restriction is specified on the challenge
   - Additional rules MAY be provided on the code challenge and will vary for each challenge
   - You are free to use your tools of choice as long as they fall under the rules of the challenge as below